geekyoswald/Android_/ovgu_exam_attendance_docs/07_security_and_privacy_design.md

 ## Data Storage Approach

-- Store roster, attendance, and audit data in app-private local storage only.
+- Store the **participant list** and attendance in app-private local storage only.
-- Encrypt the local database at rest.
+- **Post-MVP / recommended for production:** encrypt the local database at rest.
+- **MVP:** document plain SQLite if encryption blocks delivery; migrate before wide deployment.
 - Store encryption material in the platform keystore or keychain where feasible.
 - Do not store raw card images by default.
 - Avoid retaining full OCR text unless there is a clear operational need and approved retention policy.